 The outbreak of the 2019 novel strain of coronavirus causing a contagious respiratory disease known as COVID-19, and the subsequent quarantine measures imposed by the Australian government and related travel and trade restrictions have caused disruption to businesses and resulted in significant global economic impacts.
-As at 31 March 2020 these impacts have not had a significant effect on the Company's financial results or operations.
-Due to the continually evolving nature of COVID-19 the Directors cannot reasonably estimate the effects that the COVID-19 pandemic could have on the financial statements for future periods, however, believe that any disturbance is expected to be temporary.
+As at 31 March 2021 these impacts have not had a significant effect on the Company's financial results or operations.
+Due to the continually evolving nature of COVID-19 and the ongoing global vaccination programs, the Directors cannot reasonably estimate the effects that the COVID-19 pandemic could have on the financial statements for future periods, however, believe that any impact is expected to be temporary.